 Grab an Italian-style sandwich from Toast when you’re ready for some lunch. photograph by Discover Durham

 If you have a taste for hearty pub fare, Bull McCabe’s Irish Pub is just across Chapel Hill Street from Toast.
-While the interior of the pub, with its dark-stained booths, scuffed floors, and book-lined shelves, is closed to seating at this time, the pub’s patio and large enclosed lawn are open for dining.
+Cozy in at one of the dark-stained booths, and enjoy a pint while browsing the titles on the book-lined shelves.
+Or, if the weather’s nice, post up on the patio or large enclosed lawn area.

 Grab a Brew